-The Decatur County Hospital radiology department offers a variety of completely digital diagnostic imaging tools, which allows the highest quality results while maximizing patient convenience and comfort.
+The Decatur County Hospital Radiology Department offers a variety of completely digital diagnostic imaging tools.
+This allows for the highest quality results while maximizing patient convenience and comfort.
 Computerized imaging provides faster service and more comprehensive records for patients.
 Radiologic services are available by appointment Monday-Saturday.

-Some of the services our radiology department offers includes:
+Some of the services our radiology department offers include: